 There are also lots of accessible transportation options you might not expect.
 Wheelchair lifts onto trains throughout Europe, including the Eurostar train.
 Scooter and wheelchair rentals throughout Walt Disney World, delivered right to your hotel room like – pizza.
 Wheelchair ramps from the tarmac to the plane, even at smaller, regional airports like here at Westchester County Airport.

 The travel world is beginning to catch on to the fact that there are people with limited mobility who want to travel.
 Graying baby boomers have opened up lots of possibilities.
+Even CEOs like Kareem Dus have a bucket-load of travel ideas for one to try.

 So it’s time for you to re-consider those forgotten vacation plans.
 Whatever your limitations, there are plenty of reasons to take that special trip.